Islandora/documentation/docs/contributing/committers.md

 ## How are you evaluated as a potential committer?

 When you are nominated, the other committers review these categories before recommending you as a committer.
-Note that appointment to committers/TAG is governed by the [TAG Terms of reference](, and appointment to TAG comes with additional rights and responsibilities.
+Note that appointment to committers/TAG is governed by the [TAG Terms of reference](https://github.com/Islandora/islandora-community/wiki/Technical-Advisory-Group-Terms-of-Reference), and appointment to TAG comes with additional rights and responsibilities.
 If you become a committer and a member of committers/code, you are eligible to serve in TAG.

 ### You are committed to the Islandora Community
 You’ve been making strong and consistent community contributions, you can stick it out through tough issues and have demonstrated a willingness to lend a hand.